gitpod-io/retired-gatsby-website/src/docs/configuration.md

 ## Setup Assistant

 The setup assistant can help you getting started with this.
-Once you open a project without a `.gitpod.yml` you should see a notification in the bottom right that let's you start the assistant.
+Once you open a project without a `.gitpod.yml` you should see a notification in the bottom right that lets you start the assistant.

 > If you don't see the notification or you have already dismissed it, you can open the wizard by pressing `F1` and searching for `Toggle Project Setup View`.